 OziAPI-Java is a Java library which provides access to the OziExplorer API from Java.
 OziExplorer is a GPS mapping application which allows you to work with maps on the computer screen.
 The maps are created from scanned or digital maps.

 The documentation for the OziAPI-Java library can be found here, and the library itself can be downloaded from the project page on SourceForge.
-Also available is the source code, either as a release bundle, or via anonymous CVS access.
+Also available is the source code, either as a release bundle or via anonymous SVN access.

 Unlike the underlying OziAPI DLL, OziAPI-Java will accept either lattitude/longitude or grid references as parameters.
 This makes it very easy to perform coordinate conversions, for example: